Your conference is approaching and there’s lots to do. Use this conference planning checklist to help.

 Conference planning checklist: At the end of the conference

 54. Distribute evaluations.
-Distribute and collect evaluations or circulate them via your mobile app.
+Distribute and collect conference feedback forms, or circulate them via your mobile app.

 55. Collect badges.
 Ask delegates to hand in their badges so you can recycle them.